-Kaisa Kosonen, IPCC campaign lead at Greenpeace International14
+Kaisa Kosonen, IPCC campaign lead at Greenpeace International

 Furthermore, the IPCC authors advise that the world will surpass 1.5°C by 2040 if countries do not strengthen their existing climate change targets.
 Avoiding this catastrophic scenario requires all countries to rapidly initiate a transformation to a low-carbon economy - particularly developed nations who bear a greater responsibility for reducing historical greenhouse gas emissions.
 The IPCC Special Report makes clear that poor and vulnerable populations will suffer the greatest impacts.

-16 reducing its emissions earlier than others.17 This approach reflects the fact some countries have greater levels of wealth, development and technological innovation than others.
-It also takes into account that some countries have had much higher levels of historic greenhouse gas emissions as they industrialised early and have benefitted financially from this.18
+As one of the first countries to industrialise, Scotland ought to follow a Fair Shares approach to reducing its emissions earlier than others.
+This approach reflects the fact some countries have greater levels of wealth, development and technological innovation than others.
+It also takes into account that some countries have had much higher levels of historic greenhouse gas emissions as they industrialised early and have benefitted financially from this.